icps86/Regression-analysis/Regression_analysis.md

 *Comparing the effect of a different gender when there is a change in ED*

-1. Change in salary when hiring a female (DD1)
+1. Change in salary when hire is a change from male to female (DD1)

 -   Treatment group: male ED in 2012 & female ED in 2013
 -   Control group: male ED in 2012 & male ED in 2013

-1. Change in salary when hiring a male (DD2)
+1. Change in salary when hire is a change from female to male (DD2)

 -   Treatment group: female ED in 2012 & male ED in 2013
 -   Control group: female ED in 2012 & female ED in 2013